Citizen-Knowledge-Graph/.github/profile/README.md

-*Overview of our active repositories*
+*Overview of our active repositories:*

 ### These power our web app:
 - `foerderfunke-react-app` The web app, live at [foerderfunke.org](https://foerderfunke.org) 🙌